-The Respondent is an individual named xu gueijuan.
-The Respondent registered the Domain Name <uspaulsmithshop.com> on February 11, 2018 and the Domain Name <paulsmithonsalestore.com> on February 23, 2018.
-The Domain Names resolve to websites, which offer for sale goods under the PAUL SMITH mark and appear to look like online stores affiliated or authorized by the Complainant.
-The "Home" page of both websites prominently displays the word and design PAUL SMITH mark.
+The Respondent is an individual named rueitao xiao.
+The Respondent registered the Domain Name <paulsmithukcheaps.com> on March 26, 2018 and <panpaulsmithjpshop.com> on May 27, 2018.
+Currently, the Domain Names are deactivated.
+In the past, they used to resolve to websites, which offered for sale goods under the PAUL SMITH mark.
+The "Home" page of both websites prominently displayed the word and design PAUL SMITH mark.